 Tiffins (or dhabbas): These containers have long been used in India to enable healthful, homemade meals outside the home.
 I have a circular, triple-stack stainless steel version I love for a number of reasons including durability, compactness, and security.
 The tiers nestle tightly making spills and accidents unlikely.
 I have my eye on a rectangular version as well.

 Both bentos and tiffins have a tradition of enabling meals made with care and love.
 And continuing this tradition is something I try to channel when I'm packing a lunch for myself or someone I care about.

 I don't mind mixing different types of lunch containers.
 And sometimes I'll make an individual lunch for each person, each in its own container.
 But, other times I think it's fine to load up a few family-style containers and do it that way.
-I think that works great for components that can be more communal, like edamame, or a bunch of dumplings, a stack of paratha, or quesadillas, etc.
+I think that works great for components that can be more communal, like edamame, or a bunch of dumplings, a stack of paratha, vegan sushi or quesadillas, quinoa patties, etc.

 Use a thermos to bring hot miso soup or tea or rasam or whatever else you can think of.
 This is always the icing on the cake and unfailingly makes me happy (or happier!)
 When I really have things lined up, I'll bring green tea, miso soup, or soba tea and a durable glass or two wrapped in cloth.
 Simply rewrap when you're finished.

 I hope this provides a bit of inspiration!
 It's really wonderful to take a bit of time to sit down to a thoughtfully prepared, healthful homemade lunch and I'm never sorry about making the extra effort (in the long run).
 Even if it can make a morning a bit more demanding than usual, I know when I do it, I'll eat better, feel better, and get excited about sitting down to lunch.
 Enjoy! -h